 Model answer – development required

 The results of the tensile test are important in helping engineers understand how the steel behaves when a load is applied and how failure can be avoided.
 From the stress –strain graph, it can be seen that the material initially stretches in a straight - line manner, which shows that the steel behaves elastically at low stresses.
 This means it will return to its original length when the load is removed.
-As the stress increases, the graph shows that the steel can carry higher loads before breaking, but at this point, it can no longer return to its original length, therefore, failure occurs.
+As the stress increases, the graph shows that the steel can carry higher loads before breaking, but at this point, it can no longer return to its original length; therefore, failure occurs.

 Why does this answer indicate the learner needs further development?